jczekanska/event-based-state-estimator/README.md

 This repository uses the [DEVO](https://github.com/tum-vision/DEVO) framework for event-based visual odometry:

-DEVO is included as a Git submodule and has been locally modified.
+DEVO is included as a Git submodule and contains the 2 local commits with modifications applied.
+Its own third-party submodules (`rpg_trajectory_evaluation` and `tartanair_tools`) are also automatically cloned with `--recursive`.